Banner image: Mystery Bay New Year's Eve, 4:39pm. Photo: Samantha Hawker

 Dr Jenny Newell

-Dr Jenny Newell co-manages the Pacific and International Collection in the Division of Engagement, Exhibitions and Cultural Connection at the Australian Museum.
-She works on the cultural dimensions of climate change, focusing on Pacific communities in the islands and in Sydney, as well as contributing to international networks of museums engaging with climate change.
-She chairs the Australian Museum’s Climate Change Communication Committee, is a member of the ICOM Working Party of Sustainability and convenes the (independent) Museums & Climate Change Network.
-She co-edited Curating the Future: Museums, Communities and Climate Change (Routledge).
+Dr Jenny Newell is the manager of Climate Change Projects in the Division of Engagement, Exhibitions and Cultural Connection at the Australian Museum.
+She works on the cultural dimensions of climate change, focusing on communities in Australia and the Pacific, as well as contributing to international networks of museums engaging with climate change.
+She chairs the Australian Museum’s Climate Change Communication Working Party, is a member of the ICOM Working Party for Sustainability and convenes the (independent) Museums & Climate Change Network.
+She co-edited Curating the Future: Museums, Communities and Climate Change (Routledge) and Living with the Anthropocene: Love, Loss & Hope in the Face of Environmental Crisis (NewSouth, forthcoming).

 The Australian Museum offers curriculum-linked education programs on climate change that draw on the work of researchers and collections at the Australian Museum.